carlossantin/rest-api-without-springboot/README.md

 ## Running the application

-If you have a tomcat installed, you can create the war file and deploy it in your container.
+You need to have a Tomcat installed to deploy the war file.

 To create the war file, just execute the following command: